 - Conversion or Purchase

-The consumer is interested in your offer and needs additional information to make a choice.
-They explore your product features.
-Offer your help in their investigation, answer the questions to move to the next step.
+At this stage, the consumer is interested in your offer and needs additional information to make a decision.
+They will examine your product features.
+You need to help them in their investigation and answer their questions so that they move forward to the next step.

 Evaluation or Consideration

 The consumer is engaged, but they need to evaluate your product/service in comparison to the market.
 They need to compare pricing.
 You need to pay close attention to the transparency of your company, and the availability of important information, such as terms, costs, contacts, etc.